If you’re interested in off-grid living, especially living in a yurt and what it’s like, then I’m here to give some advice.

 One thing to note is that as most nomads move with the seasons from place to place they are generally free to camp in many places no problem.

-In other countries though (like the US) there will be a lot of private land so make sure where you choose to set up camp you can do so legally.
+In other countries though (like the US) there will be a lot of private lands so make sure where you choose to set up camp you can do so legally.

 After you’ve figured out the base of where you want to build your yurt you then get the basic structure together.